Benefits of Becoming a Graham Fellow Candidate

-Students will have many corporate partner networking/meet-and-greet opportunities and guest speaker events offered on campus.
-Last year, students had the opportunity to attend events with Penn State alumni entrepreneurs Gary Eberle and Robert Choi.
-These opportunities will students allow you to make connections that are very beneficial for your future.
+Students will participate in corporate partner networking/meet-and-greet opportunities and guest speaker events offered throughout the year on campus.
+In the past year, students had the opportunity to attend events with Penn State alumni entrepreneurs Gary Eberle and Robert Choi.
+Opportunities such as these will help students hone the skills they learn in the program, and may also help them make connections that could prove to be beneficial to their futures.

 Additionally, the chance for networking is not limited to on-campus events.
-As a Graham Fellow, students are able to travel with their corporate partners to conferences and meetings which take place out of the office.
+Students participating in internships are often able to travel with their corporate partners to conferences and meetings which take place out of the office.

 Students can enter the program in two ways: referral/recommendation by faculty in their chosen discipline and through self-identification.
-Both avenues require the program application and supporting documents to be presented to your faculty adviser and the Graham Fellow’s representative in Advising and Career Development.
+Both avenues require the program application and supporting documents to be presented to the appropriate faculty adviser and the candidate's representative in Advising and Career Development.
 A résumé and two academic and/or professional references are required.

 The Graham Internship Process

-A key component of the Graham Center for Entrepreneurial Leadership Studies is the identification of internship opportunities with a number of corporate partners.
-Students electing to apply for internships must understand the process used to place eligible interns.The following narrative describes the process for internship eligibility.
+A key component of The Graham Center for Entrepreneurial Leadership Studies is the identification of internship opportunities with a number of corporate partners.
+Students electing to apply for internships must understand the process used to place eligible interns.The internship process is summarized as follows: